TheTisiboth/AdventCalendar/mongo-init/README.md

 ## How It Works

-When you run `docker-compose up` for the first time:
+When you run `docker-compose up`:

 1. MongoDB container starts
-2. `init-and-restore.sh` checks for the marker file (`.seed_data_restored`)
+2. `init-and-restore.sh` checks if the users collection has any data
-3. If marker exists, skip initialization (preserves existing data)
+3. If users exist, skip initialization (preserves existing data)
-4. If no marker:
+4. If database is empty:
    - **With seed data**: Restores backup from `seed-data/` (includes collections, indexes, and data)
    - **Without seed data**: Creates empty collections with indexes
-5. Creates marker file to prevent re-running
-6. Database is ready!
+5. Database is ready!

-**Important:** The initialization only happens ONCE.
-On subsequent container restarts, the script detects the marker file and skips to preserve your data.
+**Important:** The initialization is smart and self-healing.
+It checks actual database content (users collection) rather than a marker file.
+If the database becomes empty for any reason, it will automatically restore from seed data on the next container start.

 ## Workflow